-While living on the campus of Yale University, you will analyze soil and water samples in a research laboratory, design and implement a conservation project in a neighboring forest, and explore native land and marine life.
-Additionally, you will investigate the impact of human consumption by visiting sustainable farms, food-centered businesses, and recycling centers, and explore the relationship between urban planning and the environment.
+While at the NSLC you will analyze samples of local soil and water in the laboratory, design and implement a conservation project in a neighboring forest, and explore native land and marine life.
+Additionally, you will investigate the impact of human consumption on the planet through an introduction to climatology, and explore the relationship between urban planning and the environment.

 Exclusive Guest Speakers